Course opens on 21 February 2022

 How to make the most out of this course?

 Make sure to take notes while watching my video's.
 This helps you understand better and when questions rise you are already writing.
 Then you will be able to ask them during Live Q & A.

 Be prepared, have hennapaste and syringe or hennacone ready to draw along during the demo video’s.
 Once you have finished the example designs, you might feel inspired to create more of them.
 I encourage you to do so and practise them as much as you can.

 What will I receive

-I can just find an image of a Khmissa amulet and I copy that, what’s the point of this class?
+I can just find an image of a Berber brooche and I copy that, what’s the point of this course?

-For how long will the class be accessible after purchase?
+For how long will the course be accessible after purchase?

 What if I can’t be present during the live Q & A?

 I’m new to henna is this for me?